SonarSource/SonarJS/packages/jsts/src/rules/README.md

 ## ESLint rules

-There are some rules which are not shipped in this ESLint plugin to avoid duplication with already existing ESLint rules.
+Some rules are not shipped in this ESLint plugin to avoid duplication with already existing rules from ESLint core and third-party ESLint plugins.

 The following rules are used directly, without modifying the original behavior: